charithe/emesene-log-export/README.md

 Emesene Chat Logs to HTML
 =========================

 This is a script to export an [Emesene](http://blog.emesene.org/) chat log into a HTML file.
 The Logger plugin for Emesene uses an SQLite database to store the chat history - which is difficult to navigate through.
-This script simplyexports the conversation to a more readable HTML format.
+This script simply exports the conversation to a more readable HTML format.

 N.B: This script was written in 2008 and hasn't been updated since.
 I am just sharing it here because even after five years, somebody on the internet found it to be quite useful.(See comment on my blog post at http://www.lucidelectricdreams.com/2008/12/dumping-emesene-chat-logs-to-html.html).